Sushil-19/Group_Project/README.md

 3. Get the graphical representation of data (Figures) by clicking on the "Show Figures" button.

 # Acknowledgments
-I thank Miss Mireilla Bikanga Ada for guiding us throughout and the opportunity to work and present for this project.
-I also acknowledge the efforts done by my fellow teammates to create this project.
+I thank Miss Mireilla Bikanga Ada for guiding us throughout and for the opportunity to work and present for this project.
+I also acknowledge the efforts made by my fellow teammates to create this project.

 ## Contributing